 G2.
-Number of credits per term a student can take for the stated full-time tuition: 15 minimum 15 maximum 02.
-Number of creatis per term a student can take for the stated fun-time tutton. , mmmum maximum

-G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? \square Yes \checkmark No

-G4.
-Do tuition and fees vary by undergraduate instructional program? \square Yes \bigtriangledown No
+Number of credits per term a student can take for the stated full-time tuition: 0 minimum 0 maximum G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+Yes No G4.
+Do tuition and fees vary by undergraduate instructional program?
+No